COVID-19 for health professionals

 Returning to work for health care workers

-- Work self-isolation means maintaining self-isolation measures outside of work for 14 days from symptom onset (or 14 days from positive specimen collection date if asymptomatic) to avoid transmitting to household members or other community contacts.
+- Work self-isolation means maintaining self-isolation measures outside of work for 14 days from a high-risk exposure, or 10 days from symptom onset (or 10 days from positive positive specimen collection date if consistently asymptomatic) for cases.

 - Staff on work self-isolation should not work at multiple locations.

-- These work measures are required to continue as directed by Peel Public Health and your occupational health department
+- These work measures are required to continue until non-test based clearance (or test based clearance if required by employer or Occupational Health and Safety).

 Peel Public Health is actively monitoring all institutional outbreaks in Peel.